Community Development Facilitator in Coastal Resource Management

-Volunteers of an American racial, ethnic, or national minority or whose religious or spiritual beliefs differ from the majority of their country of service may find they experience a high degree of curiosity or unwanted attention.
-This can be uncomfortable, but Volunteers are encouraged to use these moments as opportunities to deepen local community members’ understanding of U.S. diversity by sharing their values and experiences.
-The Peace Corps recognizes that this is challenging.
-Staff will address identity related concerns during Pre-Service Training.
-There are support networks within Peace Corps Philippines including trained staff that can advise Volunteers on cross cultural integration throughout their service.
+Volunteers of an American racial, ethnic, or national minority or whose religious or spiritual beliefs differ from the majority of the local community members may experience a high degree of curiosity or unwanted attention.
+For example, an American who does not have a religious affiliation might receive an unusual amount of curious questions about why the Volunteer does not have a religious affiliation and invitations to attend religious activities for exposure.
+These experiences can be uncomfortable, but Volunteers are encouraged to use these moments as opportunities to deepen local community members’ understanding of U.S. diversity through conversations and authentic engagement in building relationship and intercultural integration.
+Staff will address identity related concerns during Pre-Service Training and consultations.

 The climate of the Philippines is tropical and characterized by relatively high temperatures and high humidity.
-Generally, the country experiences two major seasons: (1) the rainy season from June through November, and (2) the dry season from December to May.
+Generally, the country experiences two major seasons: a rainy season from June through November and a dry season from December to May.

-Philippine culture is conservative with strict norms related to appearance and dress.
+Philippine culture is traditional with strict norms related to appearance.
 Therefore, Volunteers must be prepared to abide by these guidelines to ensure a successful service.
-Volunteers with visible body piercings or tattoos will need strategies to conceal them.
+Volunteers with visible body piercings or tattoos will need strategies to conceal them, especially when they are teaching.
 Volunteers are looked upon as role models in the community and are therefore expected to be neat, clean and well-groomed even in informal occasions.
-Men should be clean shaven and may not have visible piercings especially if working in the schools.
+Men should be clean-shaven and may not have visible piercing especially if they are working in schools.

 Serving in Philippines